KTVK: The rise

-Under Miller and Alvidrez, the station relaunched its news department—considered by the mid-1980s as "a joke" in the industry—as "NewsChannel 3" and began a climb to the top of the ratings.
+Under Miller and Alvidrez, the station relaunched its news department as NewsChannel 3 and began a climb to the top of the ratings.
 The station dismissed its existing weeknight news anchor team and rolled out a new lineup, led by new hire Cameron Harper and former weekend anchor Heidi Foglesong.
 Lewis bankrolled major investments in people, syndicated programming and equipment and dramatically boosted KTVK's promotional budget.
+He had no qualms about spending what he believed it would take to increase KTVK's profile; in 1990, he told The Republic that if Miller and others showed that they needed something, he would ensure that they would get it.
+As a "one-man board of directors", he was able to make decisions in mere minutes that took years at KTVK's corporate-owned competitors.
+For example, when Miller sought a new $500,000 satellite truck, Lewis greenlighted it in only 15 minutes.
 Improvement started slowly but was noticeable by 1988.
-By late 1990, the station had taken the lead at 10 pm, and its early evening newscasts were posting the strongest numbers in their history; a year later, it had tied longtime leader KTSP-TV in those time slots.
+Even those changes almost came too slowly for ABC; as late as 1989, ABC executives were in negotiations to move from KTVK to KTSP-TV.

+The changes finally began to pay off by the November 1990 sweeps period.
+KTVK's 10 p.m. newscast surged to first place, and its early evening newscasts were posting the strongest numbers in their history.
+Channel 3 also was the most-watched station in the Valley in prime time, even as NBC won its 11th consecutive sweeps period nationally.
+A year later, it tied KTSP-TV in the early evening timeslot and took the lead in the morning.
+By February 1992, channel 3 had pulled ahead of channel 10 at 6 pm; it was the first time on record that channel 10 had lost that timeslot.

 The growth of the company fueled additional media acquisitions.
 In the span of a year, the Arizona Television Company bought Phoenix Magazine and radio station KESZ (99.9 FM), as well as a production studio.
 Reorganizing as Media America Corp. (and later MAC America Communications), the group also handled programming responsibilities for the new KTWC (103.5 FM) when it signed on in 1994.